oracle-livelabs/analytics-ai/oci-call-center-analytics/oic-instance/oic-instance.md

 Now the Integration for speech is complete.

 ## **Task 3**: Setup Language Transcription Integration

+In this we will setup an integration, which utilizes language services such as key phrase extraction, sentiment analysis, and named entity extraction to analyze the conversation and save pertinent details to the database.

 1. Navigate to back to back to integrations home page and repeat the step 3 in Task 2 to import [Process Transcriptions](./Call-CenterAnalytics-ProcessTranscriptions-Integration.iar) integration file.
 This will open the configuration editor for **Process Transcriptions** integration.
     ![Process Transcriptions connections configurations](./images/esk-connections.png " ")